LEARNAcademy/syllabus/rails/controllers-routes-views.md

 ### Adding Another Page

-Our landing page is working so it is time to add another page for the menu.
-We will go through the same process.
-First adding a controller method, then a route, and then a view.
+Our landing page is working so it is time to add another page to display the menu.
+We will go through the same process as we did for the previous page - first adding a controller method, then a route, and then a view.

 The new controller method will be called menu and that name will carry all the way through the routes and views.